Real People Stories – Danielle (37)

 Ignored Symptoms and Persistent Concerns

 “I was so tired, lethargic and hot at night.
 I lost a lot of weight and thought: I think I have cancer.
-My HPV GP’s replacement thought it was a viral infection and said I should wait and see from the tests.
+My HPV GP’s replacement thought it was a viral infection and said I should wait and see from the results.
 After three visits, the GP referred me to the internist, and she asked many questions.”
 It was striking that she pointed to the stretch marks on her stomach and asked if they were old or new.
 Although Karin has a sweet tooth, her belly grows very quickly.
 Pictures were taken, and the radiologist saw more than the two CA125-induced cysts previously identified.
 “I was referred to the gynaecologist, and finally, the big word came out: I had ovarian cancer.
 I asked what the prognosis was: six months to a year.”

 Karin goes to a gynaecologist in training for HPV DNA dangers, who assures her that they will cure her.
 “I thought: huh?
 From having to live for six months to a year to being cured, that is a very big difference.”
-During the HPV operation, it turns out that there are metastases in her abdomen and lymph nodes.
+During the operation, it turns out that there are metastases in her abdomen and lymph nodes.
 She has an aggressive form.
 For a while, the prognosis was an important source of support for Karin; She has now let it go.
 “I can’t change the message, but I can choose how I deal with it.”

 Stoma